CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a competent Airtable automation skill with good structural organization, clear tool sequences, and useful pitfall documentation.
-Its main weaknesses are the lack of concrete executable examples (actual tool call payloads), missing validation/feedback loops for destructive and batch operations, and some redundancy across sections that inflates token usage without adding proportional value.
+This is a competent Airtable automation skill that covers the major operations with clear tool sequences and useful pitfall documentation.
+Its main weaknesses are the lack of concrete executable examples (actual tool call payloads), missing validation/error-recovery loops for batch and destructive operations, and some redundancy across sections.
+The formula syntax guide and ID format reference are genuinely useful additions.

 Suggestions

-Consolidate repeated pitfalls (field name case sensitivity, 422 errors, batch limits) into the 'Known Pitfalls' section and reference it from workflows instead of duplicating across sections.
+Consolidate duplicate pitfall information (field name case sensitivity, 422 errors, batch limits) into the 'Known Pitfalls' section and reference it from workflows instead of repeating.

 DimensionReasoningScore